 A person may need the test if they have gout symptoms or kidney stones or are undergoing cancer treatment.
 The test does not carry any risks.

 A healthcare professional may take a small sample of blood with a needle or ask the person to collect their urine over a 24-hour period.
 Laboratory technicians will then test the sample for uric acid levels.

-If the doctor needs more information to diagnose health problems linked to uric acid levels, they may do a physical examination and ask questions about the person’s medical history and current symptoms.
+If the doctor needs more information to diagnose health problems that link to uric acid, they may do a physical examination and ask questions about the person’s medical history and current symptoms.